idos-network/idos-sdk-js/apps/idos-example-dapp/README.md

 Can be driven with either an EVM wallet (e.g. MetaMask) or a NEAR wallet (e.g. Meteor Wallet).

+Within the app a user can connect a wallet and:
+* List credentials
+* List wallets
+* List access grants
+* Create an access grant

 Run with `pnpm install` and `pnpm dev`